igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 * **Exit...**  Returns to the top-level menu.

+### Nav Info... (second-level menu)

+This menu displays the current position in centimeters North and West of the original starting position, as well as the current heading (direction CARRT is pointed towards) in degrees.
+This is static information that is not updated if CARRT is manually moved while the information displays.

+Pressing any button returns to the top-level menu.

 ### About... (second-level menu)

 This menu displays a series of information about CARRT's current firmware.
 The